 Information and resources for current grantees, including reporting, application links, additional technical assistance resources, and more!

-Final reports for general operations grants are generally due a few months before the end of the grant period, to coincide with the proposal deadline.
-For projects, please call if you plan to reapply.
+Most final reports are due a few months before the end of the grant period, in order to coincide with the proposal deadline so that they can be reviewed concurrently.

 After the board meeting, you’ll hear from us by email within a couple weeks.